 Speed, Security & Data Export

-On the same theme as all-in-one platform, but on a different note is speed and security.
+On the same theme as the all-in-one platform, but on a different note is speed and security.
 Squarespace hosts the websites built with their software, and the cost of hosting is included in the monthly price.

 This bundled approach not only ensures that your hosting is compatible & optimized, but also that Squarespace handles all the technical needs of hosting.
 They take care of website speed.
 Here’s my speed test: